jrg94/CSE5544/assignment04/README.md

 ![20 x 20 Sampling Vector Field][6]

 At this point, we start to cross over into undersampling territory.
-At a high level, we can still see some of the major trends in vector field, but we start to lose some of the finer details.
+At a high level, we can still see some of the major trends in the vector field, but we start to lose some of the finer details.
 Sampling less than this would like result in the appearance of completely new trends.

 ### Figure 6

+The following visualization demonstrates 25 x 25 sampling for a total of 256 vectors.

+![25 x 25 Sampling Vector Field][7]

+With only 256 vectors, we start to see serious sampling artifacts.
+For instance, the smoothness between vectors is almost completely gone.
+It's not unusual to spot two adjacent vectors with wildly different lengths.
+In addition, some areas that used to have flow suddenly appear as dead zones.

 [1]: assignment03.html
 [2]: assets/1-by-1-sampling.JPG